Home » Automobile engg » Combustion Chamber: Types of Combustion Chamber and Cylinder Head

 Air Cell Combustion Chamber

-When the fuel is injected in the combustion chamber, it burns and the piston moves down.
+When the fuel is injected into the combustion chamber, it burns and the piston moves down.
 At this time the compressed hot air of the air cell comes in the main combustion chamber, creating turbulence and making the complete combustion.

 Air cells are used mostly in high-speed engines.
 Like the pre-combustion chamber, the air cell requires a heater plug to heat the compressed air.
-The engines having air cells require high compression ratio.
+The engines having air cells require a high compression ratio.
 There is more heat loss due to the increased surface of the cylinder with the air cell.

 Energy cell Combustion Chamber

 The combustion takes place first in the main combustion chamber and then spreads up to the energy cell, where pressure increases.
-As the piston moves down, the hot gases from the energy cell come in the main combustion chamber due to the pressure difference, creating the turbulence and making the complete combustion.
+As the piston moves down, the hot gases from the energy cell come into the main combustion chamber due to the pressure difference, creating turbulence and making the complete combustion.

 Bowl-in piston Combustion Chamber

 With this arrangement, a compact combustion chamber is obtained in which relatively close control of turbulence is possible.
-Also, the maintenance of close tolerances between the flat top of the piston and the flat lower face of the cylinder head is not too difficult-both surfaces are easy to machine all over.
+Also, the maintenance of close tolerances between the flat top of the piston and the flat lower face of the cylinder head is not too difficult surfaces are easy to machine all over.

 That’s it, thanks for reading.
 If you have any questions or doubts about “types of combustion chamber” tell us in the comments.
 If you like this article then please share it.